vmware-archive/node-examples/book-service/README.md

 ## Run the App

-With a current working directory of `node-examples/book-service`:
+In a separate shell, set the current working directory to `node-examples/book-service`:

 ```
 $ node src/server.js